KehanLong/DR-Lyapunov-Function/README.md

 The sum-of-squares (SOS)-based formulations are implemented using Matlab, while the neural network-based formulations can be found in the provided Jupyter notebook files.

+The folder "L4DC_saved_models" contains the pre-trained network model parameters for the simulation examples.
+The folder "Uncertainty_Info" contains the offline uncertainty samples used in training the CC-NN and DRCC-NN formulation.

 ## Citation

 If you found our method or code useful in your research, please consider citing the paper as follows: